Intertribal Gathering 2025

 ITG25 will follow the Open Space, non-hierarchical conference model.
 This means that attendees will have the opportunity to set the discussion topics for the conference.
 Attendees are encouraged to submit discussion themes as part of the registration process, and these themes will help guide the discussions.

-IPAA recognizes the generous contributions of the Department of Canadian Heritage, the Canada Council for the Arts, & the Ontario Arts Council.
+IPAA recognizes the generous contributions of the Department of Canadian Heritage, the Canada Council for the Arts, the British Columbia Arts Council, the Ontario Arts Council & Balancing Act.

 Tuesday, November 18th